jfrazier312/2-D_Scrolling_Shooter/README.md

 TODO: Create static class in GameView to keep track of GameState (instead of using so many instance variables/fields)
 TODO: General clean up of comments, print statementds

+Bugs:
+In BossBattle, if user presses input keys when clicking through arrow key prompts, game interprets that as incorrect sequence and will cause game over to occur. --Solution is to not allow for inputs during this dialogue period.

 Issues:
 Too many instance variables
 Gameview class is too large